setrar/Business/FinancialStatements/Speech0.md

 Thank you for joining today's financial overview.
 Let’s delve into our latest quarterly figures and key financial indicators that highlight our strategic trajectory and operational efficiency.

 Firstly, our retained earnings the last quarters have shown a robust increase, reflecting our solid profitability and prudent financial management.
-We retained close to 30 million, supporting our strategic investments and growth initiatives.
-Dividends paid out this quarter amounted a close 2 million, maintaining a rewarding yield for our shareholders.
+We retained up to 30 million, supporting our strategic investments and growth initiatives.
+Dividends paid out these quarters amounted a close 2 million, maintaining a rewarding yield for our shareholders.
 Additionally, our supplier credits have increased, but still enhances our purchasing power and somewhat reflects our strong relationships with vendors.

 <img src=images/Key-Financial-Figures.png width='40%' height='40%' > </img>